scrabbletank/farhome-rules/monstermanual.md

 ***Beak.*** *Maneuver*, *Melee Attack:* 8 AP, 2/3/1/0/0</br>Deals 1 wounds and 3 wound die.

-***Arcane Screech.*** *Maneuver*, *Special:* 7 AP, 1/1/3/0/0</br>The Owelbears screech dispels magical effects.
+***Arcane Screech.*** *Maneuver*, *Special:* 7 AP, 1/1/3/0/0</br>The Owlbears screech dispels magical effects.
 If a creature is effected by a spell requiring concentration, or is concentrating themselves they make a concentration check.
 Otherwise roll a proficient die for every level of the spell that created the effect.
 On fail the spell ends.
 ___

 #### Bulette